RafRomB/imml/README.md

 ## Citation

-If you use this package in your research, please consider citing the following paper:
+If you use this package in your project, please consider citing the following paper:

 [INSERT CITATION HERE]